Preparing for Take-Off

 - Make arrangements for travel to the airport.
 I prefer to take a limousine or airport taxi service.
 The last thing I want to do is drive over an hour home when returning from my vacation

-- Research the destination to determine the “safe” areas and book your accommodation in these areas.
+- Research the destination to determine the “safe” and “walkable” areas and book your accommodation in these areas.
 Always avoid the questionable areas of your destination

 - Once you have your flights, hotels and tours booked, make an itinerary which contains the names of hotels, destinations, events and telephone numbers.
 Give this to a trusted friend or family member, as well as email it to yourself so that you have it on your phone